learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

-Or even easier, simply use the `.OLS`-method from statsmodels.api.
+Or even easier, simply use the `ols()` function from `statsmodels.api`.
 The advantage is that you don't have to create the summation string.
-Important to note, however, is that the intercept term is not included by default, so you have to make sure you manipulate your `predictors` dataframe so it includes a constant term.
+Important to note, however, is that the intercept term is not included by default, so you have to make sure you manipulate your `predictors` DataFrame so it includes a constant term.
 You can do this using `.add_constant`.

 ```python